-Audio Visual Presentation When I am finished looking at the exhibition I can look at the Audio Visual Presentation.
-This is a like a cinema so the lights go down.
+Audio Visual Presentation

+When I am finished looking at the exhibition I can look at the Audio Visual Presentation.
+This is a like a cinema so it is a bit dark.
 It also has some faces that I might find scary.
 This is a video clip of the scary faces.
 If I do not want to see this video that is okay.
+I can spend some more time in the exhibition or I can go for a walk outside.

+Toilets

-Toilets There are toilets outside the Visitor Centre that I can use before I walk to the monastery.
+There are toilets outside the Visitor Centre that I can use before I walk to the monastery.